fleetdm/fleet/handbook/company.md

 ### Why use agile methodology?
 Releasing software iteratively gets changes and improvements into the hands of users faster and generally results in software that works.
 This makes contributors fitter, happier, and more productive.
-See [the agile manifesto](https://agilemanifesto.org/).
-For more information.
+See [the agile manifesto](https://agilemanifesto.org/) for more information.

 ### Why the emphasis on training?